 Printing plant managers oversee the daily operations of print manufacturing facilities.
 They work to establish efficient production methods and motivate employees to meet production goals.
 These managers often work long hours into overtime to ensure that production deadlines are met.
 But those long hours often lead to high salary potential.
-As the U.S. Bureau of Labor Statistics reports, plant managers in general earned an average yearly salary of $103,720 as of May 2015.
+As PayScale.com reports, plant managers in general earned an average yearly salary of $91,078 as of February 2020.
 As with other leadership roles, plant management requires skills in time and personnel management, problem solving, critical thinking, judgment, and decision making.
 Entry into this position also requires a bachelor's degree and two to five years of experience.
 Let's take a closer look at the path to a career in printing plant management.

 Step 1: Earn a Bachelor's Degree

 Some printing plant managers have no college education.
 They start as line workers and advance to managerial status.
 However, a formal education in industrial management is becoming increasingly necessary and most printing plant managers are equipped with a bachelor's degree in industrial management.
 This degree program focuses on logistics, supervisory skills, and production theories.
 Often, courses include finance, management, accounting, operations research, business programming, quality management, production operations, and business writing.

 While a college education is highly recommended, you may also want to take advantage of company-sponsored plant manager classes, which provide training to new or prospective employees.
 Such courses introduce trainees to the policies, production processes, business structure, and managerial methods specific to the printing plant.
 Gaining admittance into one of these programs may involve contacting the plant's human resources department and expressing interest in a career with the company.

 Step 2: Gain Lower-Level Management Experience